-TMI Coatings sandblasted and coated structural steel supports at a salt ingredient supplier in Savage, MN.
+TMI Coatings sandblasted and coated structural steel supports at a salt ingredient supplier.
 Salty environments can cause steel to corrode more quickly if not properly protected; so TMI crews applied a more robust three-coat protective coating system to the steel and prepared the surface in additional ways.
 First TMI power washed the structural steel with minimum 4,000 PSI pressure washers using water and an additive to remove salt residue.
 TMI then sandblasted the steel to SSPC-SP6 Commercial Blast to create an anchor pattern for the coating system.

 TMI applied a primer, intermediate, and top coat to the structural steel to protect it in the salty environment.
 The prime coat was a zinc-rich coating.
 Zinc-rich coatings provide cathodic/sacrificial protection to the carbon steel below.
 This primer also forms an inorganic barrier to moisture and solvents.
 A high-solids epoxy was applied as an intermediate coat followed by a high solids acrylic polyurethane finish coat for great durability, color stability, and UV-resistance.